Submit Proofs with zkVerifyJS

 zkVerifySession.createSubmitProofExtrinsic

-const extrinsic = await session.createSubmitProofExtrinsic(api, proofType, params);
+const extrinsic = await session.createSubmitProofExtrinsic(proofType, params);

 : ProofType enum - used to obtain the name of the pallet that contains the proof submission method.params